wordproof/drupal-module/README.md

   * Collect all possible types/bundles it can reference.
   * Save the references (referenced entity -> parent type->bundle and cache that result.
   * Use entity update hook to also check for existence in the array.
+* Create config for core.entity_view_mode.[ENTITY].wordproof_content.yml when timestamping is enabled.
 * Tests? ;)

 * Be explicit about ContentEntities only.